TBeijen/tbnl-hugo/content/post/2023-12-18-why-kubernetes-api-not-servers.md

 Kubernetes is everywhere: It can facilitate a variety of workloads in a variety of environments:

--- Diagram
+{{< figure src="/img/why_k8s.versatility.svg" title="Kubernetes is everywhere" >}}

-As can be seen in the above diagram, one can run Kubernetes in environments ranging from hyperscale clouds, small clouds, on-premise datacenters right up to edge computing.
+As can be seen in the above diagram, one can run Kubernetes in environments ranging from big clouds, small clouds, on-premise datacenters right up to edge computing.

 Focusing on the type of workloads, Kubernetes can do a lot.
 But there are types of workload Kubernetes might not be particularly suited for.
 On the monolith side one could think of (legacy) mainframes.
 Or VM-based applications that are hard to containerize.

-On the hyperscale clouds, there is a plethora of managed services, including databases, memory stores, messaging components and services focused on AI/ML and Big Data.
+The big cloud platforms offer a plethora of managed services, including databases, memory stores, messaging components and services focused on AI/ML and Big Data.
 For those, you _can_ run cloud-native cloud-agnostic alternatives within Kubernetes.
 But it requires more up-front effort, and the potential gain will differ per situation.

-Then on the far end of micro, big clouds offer Function-as-a-Service, typically well-integrated with components like an API Gateway and building blocks for event-driven architectures.
+Then on the far end of micro, big clouds offer 'serverless': Function-as-a-Service, typically well-integrated with components like an API Gateway and building blocks for event-driven architectures.
 One could decide to run those in Kubernetes, for example, using [Knative](https://knative.dev/).
-But it requires setting and supporting those components first, whereas cloud in that regard is easier to get into and usually offers scale-to-zero as a distinguishing feature.
+But it requires setting up and supporting those components first, whereas cloud in that regard is easier to get into.
+Additionally, serverless offers fast scaling and scale-to-zero as a distinguishing feature.

-Focusing on specific services offered by the big clouds, there are many services big clouds excel at: Easy to get into and little to no operational burden.
+Big clouds offer many excellent services: Easy to get into and little to no operational burden.
 On the other hand, if putting in the effort, there is a lot Kubernetes _can_ do, while providing its users a standardized way-of-working (roughly: Put YAML in cluster), and platform teams a unified way to support engineering teams (roughly: Help come up with proper YAML and help put YAML in cluster).

 More on that standardization later.